alirezabj/Part2-Exercise4/README.md

 /**
  * Returns the current ticket on the card, if any
- * @return The current ticket or null if no ticket is valid
  * @.pre true
  * @.post RESULT == currentTicket
  */
 public Ticket getCurrentTicket();

 /**
- * Checks if the card has an active ticket
- * @return True if the current ticket is valid, otherwise return false
+ * Checks if the card has an active ticket and returns True if the current ticket is valid otherwise return false
  * @.pre true
  * @.post RESULT == (currentTicket != null && currentTicket.isValid())
  */